xuzijian629/pace2020/readme.md

 Authors: Zijian Xu, Dejun Mao and Vorapong Suppakitpaisarn from The University of Tokyo

+# Algorithm
+We enumerate minimal separtors to construct treedepth decomposition in a top-down way.
+A quite effective pruning is done by computing exact treedepth of many small components throughout the input graph.
+A detailed explanation will be given soon.

 # Installation
 - GCC version 5.4.0 or later